TrustAIRLab/GPTracker/README.md

 | status   | `available` or `unavailable` during that round               |
 | round    | Collection round date (runs bi-weekly)                       |

+Note:
+* To protect personal information, we anonymize the details of the linked social media accounts, storing only the keyword `linkedin`, `github`, and `X` in the "display_socials" field to indicate whether the authors have provided them.
+* The data structure of the 2024-03-26 round differs from later rounds because it was the crawler’s first run.
+We optimized the storage logic in subsequent rounds.
+However, this does not affect our analysis, as the data from this round still contains key information.

 Example of the `json` field:

-Note, to protect personal information, we anonymize the details of the linked social media accounts, storing only the keyword `linkedin`, `github`, and `X` in the "display_socials" field to indicate whether the authors have provided them.

 ```
 {
     "gizmo": {